-• Lessons-learned and any other topics relevant to the work performed;

-- How work steps/procedures could be modified to promote a safer working environment or increased efficiency; - How communications could be improved within the project team; and - Overall issues or concerns they may have regarding how the work was performed.
+- Lessons learned and any other topics relevant to the work performed; - How work steps/procedures could be modified to promote a safer working environment; - How communications could be improved within the project team; and - Overall issues or concerns they may have regarding how the work was performed.

-7.2 FLOWDOWN TO SUBCONTRACTORS
+7.3 FLOW DOWN TO SUBCONTRACTORS

-The ISMS/EMS approach to environment, safety, and health (ES&H) ensures that personnel, including subcontractors, are aware of their roles, responsibilities, and authorities for worker/public safety and protection of the environment.
-All organizations will be responsible for compliance with the prime contractor's Worker Safety and Health Program, ISMS Program, Radiation Protection Program (RPP), Environmental Protection Program, and QA Program.
-In addition, subcontract requirements flow down to lower-tier subcontractors, as applicable.
-Personnel will have the appropriate medical qualifications and health and safety training required by appropriate federal regulations but also will receive site-specific pre-job training, including safety and environmental, to ensure that ES&H issues related to the activities in implementing the EISB RA project are clearly understood.
-Completion of training will be documented.
+The DOE prime contractor's approach to HSS&Q ensures that personnel, including subcontractors, are aware of their roles, responsibilities, and authorities for worker/public safety and protection of the environment.
+DOE prime contractor subcontractors will be responsible for compliance with the DOE prime contractor's Worker Safety and Health Program.
+Personnel will have the appropriate health and safety training required by OSHA 29 CFR Part 1910.120, HAZWOPER, but also will undergo site-specific prejob training including safety and environmental topics to ensure that HSS&Q issues related to the activities to be performed or specific to the work site are understood clearly.
+Documentation of personnel training and qualifications will be available for review prior to starting work.

-7.3 SUSPENDING/STOPPING WORK
+7.4 SUSPENDING/STOPPING WORK